Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 With this also, you can accept relevant sponsored posts where you publish on your blog and get paid.

-If you’re comfortable with third party ads you can make money with your food blog by applying for third party advertising like Adsense etc.
+If you’re comfortable with third party ads on your website, you can use this as one of your best alternatives to make money with a food blog.

-Create members only subscriptions.
-When you grow your blog to a good number of readers, depending on the depth of your stuff, you can create a membership area where people will have to subscribe before reading.
+When you grow your blog to a good number of readers, depending on the depth of your content, you can create a membership area where people will have to pay a subscription to get some extra value content.

 Final Words

-As we wrap up this training, I want to remind you that you can start your food blog in Nigeria, USA, Germany, India or wherever you are.
+As we wrap up, keep in mind you that it doesn’t matter your location, you can start a food blog in Nigeria, USA, Germany, India or wherever you are.

-Like we’ve already discussed here, all you need to get started is the right mindset and a combination of the strategic steps mentioned above.
+It is not enough to plan to start a food blog.
+One of the other things you need to get started is the right mindset and a consistency in using a combination of the strategic steps as mentioned above.

 With these you can continue to analyze, rinse and repeat your strategies until you get to evolve a successful food blog.

 So now it’s over to you!
 What’s your biggest challenge when it comes to starting a food blog?
-I want to hear you!
+Leave a comment below.

 One response